bloXroute-Labs/bloxroute-docs/ethereum-logger-installation.md

 The Blockchain-Logger is a small piece of software created by bloXroute to record block propagation statistics across p2p blockchain networks.
 It does not provide any block propagation performance improvements and permits us to measure block propagation without the bloXroute network.

+For our mining pool participants, we ask that you connect the Blockchain-Logger to a node connected to your production mining pool as it is important for our test that we are connected as close as possible to the sources of new blocks.

 This document describes two ways that you may install the Blockchain-Logger, using either packaged docker images, or via a github download.